 Divide and Conquer

-Sharing all pre-flight duties with your co-parent can result in packing too many snacks and too few passports.
+Sharing all family vacation pre-flight duties with your co-parent can result in packing too many snacks and too few passports.
 When you’re flying with kids, give everyone specific tasks.
 You’re in charge of passports and packing for little kids.
 Older kids can pack their own bags.
 Your co-parent is in charge of everything else.

 Don’t Vacc and Fly